-ART 511: Art Criticism and Aesthetics
+ART 511 : Art Criticism and Aesthetics

-An in-depth experience with various theories and practices of criticism and aesthetics as they relate to both the Western European tradition and non-western art.
-Students will examine both craft forms as well as high art.
-Candidates will participate in group and individual critiques of their own and their classmates' art work.
+An in-depth experience with various theories and practices of criticism and aesthetics centered aorund different topics or themes.
+Western European and non-western art will be presented in context with global postmodernism.
+Students will examine both craft forms as well as high art, participate in critiques and will explore techniques and strategies for intergrating developmentally appropriate aesthetics and art criticism activities in the preK-12 classroom.
+The course will conclude with presentations and a final paper.